-Drug ads were recently targeted by the American Medical Association as a health hazard.
+The American Medical Association recently targeted drug ads as a health hazard.
 Food labels push the same emotional buttons to mislead the consumer.
 This blog helps filter out the spam and learn the facts about what we put into our bodies.

 If you just want the practical stuff, skip to the last section of this blog (“Avoid Being Suckered…“).